Azure MySQL Database

 Global transaction identifiers (GTIDs) uniquely identify transactions that occur on a server within a cluster.
 Though not required, using GTIDs simplifies replication and enables you to more easily confirm if primary and replica servers are consistent as well as carry out incremental snapshots.

 Set up following these instructions.
-Ensure you follow the guide for your version Read replicas in Azure Database for MySQL | Global transaction identifiers (GTID)
+Ensure you follow the guide for your version Read replicas in Azure Database for MySQL | Global transaction identifiers (GTID) and that GTID mode is ON.

 Method 2: Create a table in the source database